Online 2020 | Software

 Flowcharts in evidence syntheses allow the reader to rapidly understand the core procedures used in a review and examine the attrition of irrelevant records throughout the review process.
 The PRISMA flow diagram published in 2009 describes the sources, numbers and fates of all identified and screened records in a review.
 PRISMA is currently in the final stages of a 2020 update, including a new version of the PRISMA flow diagram:

 Systematic reviews should be described in a high degree of methodological detail.
 The ROSES reporting standards call for a high level of reporting detail in systematic reviews and systematic maps.
 An integral part of the methodological description of a review is a flow diagram/chart.

-bibfix is an R package (with future plans for a Shiny app) that helps users repair and enrich their bibliographic data.
-It does so through a suite of functions that request bibliographic data from API services including CrossRef and The Lens.org.
+bibfix is an R package and Shiny app that helps users repair and enrich their bibliographic data.
+It does so through a suite of functions that request bibliographic data from the OpenAlex API.

 In searching for research articles, we often want to obtain lists of references from across studies, and also obtain lists of articles that cite a particular study.
 In systematic reviews, this supplementary search technique is known as ‘citation chasing’: forward citation chasing looks for all records citing one or more articles of known relevance; backward ciation chasing looks for all records referenced in one or more articles.